BBC News: IDF Questions on Fall of Israel Border Post Nahal Oz By Hamas On 7 October

 They also repeatedly tried to get more support.

-According to the IDF, a Zik drone arrived shortly before 08:00.
+According to the IDF, a Zik arrived shortly before 08:00.
 However, it had trouble distinguishing between Israeli soldiers, and Hamas.
 This meant that it was slower in attacking its intended targets.

 Around the same time, a large number of shots were fired at the Hamal.
 The armed men fought at the door of the building in order to prevent Hamas getting inside.
 The fighting lasted for four hours.